Minimal simplicial spherical mappings with a given degree: Proof of the main theorems

-{\bf {Acknowledgments.}} The first author is supported by the ``Priority 2030'' strategic academic leadership program.
+{\bf {Acknowledgments.}} Ksenia Apolonskaya is supported by the ``Priority 2030'' strategic academic leadership program.
 The author thanks the Summer Research Programme at MIPT - LIPS-25 for the opportunity to work on this and other problems.

 K. Apolonskaya, Saint Petersburg State University, Dept. of Mathematics and Computer Science

 {\it E-mail address:} apolonskayaks@gmail.com

 O. R. Musin, University of Texas Rio Grande Valley, School of Mathematical and Statistical Sciences, One West University Boulevard, Brownsville, TX, 78520, USA.